Shall-Fade/todo-app/README.md

 ### Continued development

-I can't be sure that I wrote clean code that deals with light and dark themes.
 In the future, I'm going to add drag and drop.

 ## Author